hashicorp/terraform-provider-kubernetes/website/docs/r/cluster_role.html.markdown

 * `metadata` - (Required) Standard kubernetes metadata.
 For more info see [Kubernetes reference](https://github.com/kubernetes/community/blob/master/contributors/devel/sig-architecture/api-conventions.md#metadata)
 * `rule` - (Optional) The PolicyRoles for this ClusterRole.
 For more info see [Kubernetes reference](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#role-and-clusterrole)
 * `aggregation_rule` - (Optional) Describes how to build the Rules for this ClusterRole.
-If AggregationRule is set, then the Rules are controller managed and direct changes to Rules will be stomped by the controller.
+If AggregationRule is set, then the Rules are controller managed and direct changes to Rules will be overwritten by the controller.
 .
 For more info see [Kubernetes reference](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#aggregated-clusterroles)

 ## Nested Blocks